Therme Forum at Design Miami’s 2018 Design Talks

-Courtesy of Francis Kéré for Design Miami/ Talks Theater commission by Therme Art
+Courtesy of Francis Kéré for Design Miami/ Talks Theatre commission by Therme Art

 Therme Forum at Design Miami’s Design Talks 2018